algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 He divorced 2 years ago, so he has custody of his 2 daughters of 13 years and 12 years old.
 Though, they live with him from Monday to Friday, his working days.

 By the way, he works at the car manufacturer society Renault for 6 years at Tours.
 To reach his workplace, he takes the tramway each morning for 20 minutes to arrive at 8am.
-Then, he works until 6pm and takes the metro to home.
+Then, he works until 6pm and takes the tramway again to go home.

 His job is to search for new software tools and test them in order to improve the society’s productivity.
 He is part of the IT department and he has to find a solution to design the HUD of a car panel.